10 Must Have Boat Gadgets for Sailing and Travel 2018

 A sailing boat is obviously nothing like a big backpack, but space and storage is still at a premium.
 It’s very tempting to fill the boat with stuff that would be nice to have, but we’re trying to think of it as a massive, floating backpack.
 We need to stick to must-haves, not would-be-nice-to-haves, and definitely not just-in-case-we-need-its.

-So here’s our handy guide to the most awesome boat gadgets; essential travel accessories that we take backpacking and will be coming sailing round the world with us too.
+So here’s our handy guide to the most awesome boat gadgets; essential travel accessories that we take backpacking and will be coming sailing around the world with us too.

 Our Top 10 Must Have Boat Gadgets